English for Professional Purposes: Business

 Course curriculum includes:

-- Case studies from such companies as Merrill Lynch, Starbucks, and Procter and Gamble.
+- Examination and discussion of case studies from such companies as Merrill Lynch, Starbucks, and Proctor and Gamble

-- Private tours of New York financial institutions such as the New York Stock Exchange, the Federal Reserve Bank, and other Wall Street landmarks.
+- Tours of New York financial institutions such as the Federal Reserve Bank, and other Wall Street landmarks

 - Language skills, vocabulary, and grammatical structures useful for business.

-Students in the program have access to Columbia University facilities, including the Business School library, computer laboratories, and the gym (additional fee required).
+Students in the program have access to Columbia University facilities, including the Business School library, computer laboratories.
+Students may access the Dodge Fitness Center (gym) by purchasing membership.

 Dates & Prices